-To run Gobblin in standalone daemon mode we need a Gobblin configuration file (such as uses gobblin-standalone.properties).
+To run Gobblin in standalone daemon mode we need a Gobblin configuration file (such as uses application.conf).
 And for each job we wish to run, we also need a job configuration file (such as wikipedia.pull).
 The Gobblin configuration file, which is passed to Gobblin as a command line argument, should contain a property

 jobconf.dir which specifies where the job configuration files are located.
 By default,

 GOBBLIN_JOB_CONFIG_DIR.
 Each file in